 If you’re having problems, we’re here to help.
 Below are links to solutions to several common voice and phone related questions.
-If you do not see something that matches the issue you are experiencing, you can always contact us directly by email, this webform, or phone at (802) 885-9000.
+If you do not see something that matches the issue you are experiencing, you can always contact us directly by email, or phone at (802) 885-9000.
 If you have questions about VTelevision, you can find more information on our FAQ page.

 We will never send you an email asking for your account information.
 This is a popular way that hackers try to get your account information called “phishing”.
 There is no reason that we will ever ask for your account information.
 If you do reply to one of these emails, contact us to reset your password.

 - Fiber-Optic Voicemail Guide (dialing *99 enters voicemail system)